Donald Trump knew about the executives' tax evasion scheme - ExBulletin

 Donald Trump knew about the executives’ tax evasion scheme

-Manhattan District Attorney Joshua Steinglass launched the bombshell allegation during closing arguments.
-He promised to share more details when he resumed on Friday, backed by the judge’s decision to allow prosecutors to enter territory that had been deemed off-limits because Trump is not on trial.

-The tax evasion case is the only lawsuit to stem from the three-year investigation into Trump and his business practices by the Manhattan District Attorney’s Office.
-Thursday’s closing arguments were the last chance for prosecutors and defense attorneys to sway jurors before deliberating next week.
+The tax evasion case is the only lawsuit to arise from the three-year investigation into Trump and his business practices by the Manhattan District Attorney’s Office.
+Thursday’s closing arguments were the last chance for prosecutors and defense attorneys to influence jurors before deliberating next week.

 Judge Juan Manuel Merchan, overturning a defense objection after the jury left, said the company’s attorneys opened the door by claiming in their closing arguments that Trump was unaware of the scheme, hatched by his longtime chief financial officer. date just steps from his Trump Tower office. .